 It is tough to justify such an expensive purchase but if I had the cash handy, I’d have no problem tossing it down for one of these and being totally happy about my purchase for years to come.
 But hey, if you’re on the fence, Samsung does offer 0% financing for up to 48 months.

 Laser projectors by default are typically better than their non-laser counterparts and the Samsung Premiere steps that up a notch by eliminating the colour wheel altogether on the LSP9T version of the projector.
 If you want some of the best colour and display quality you can get, this projector easily meets those criteria.
 While it’s been a few years since Samsung released a projector, they have years of TV experience to pull from and have hit a home run here.
 Not only that, some of the features and technology that make Samsung TVs great has been integrated into the projector as well, offering a stellar and robust experience.

-Not only does it have an excellent display, the on-board soundbar is decent enough, and there are plenty of apps and functionality included on board.
+Not only does it have an excellent display, but the onboard soundbar is also decent enough, and there are plenty of apps and functionality included.
 There is no question it is deserving of a 2020 Editor’s Choice Award here at Techaeris.